jpegzilla/minervas-akasha/readme.md

 built with react / `create-react-app`.

-1.  clone this repo
+1.  clone this repo.
+2.  compile `/src/main.sass`
-2.  in your clone, run `npm i` and `npm start`
+3.  in your clone, run `yarn install` and `yarn start`
-3.  there you go
+4.  there you go!

 <a name="features"></a>
 ## features: